-Additionally meetings, especially those that are onsite, discourage people from playing on their phones or their laptops or doing some paperwork.
-They are more laser focused on the problem and are more inclined to listen.
+Additionally, meetings, especially those onsite, discourage people from playing on their phones or laptops or doing paperwork.
+They are more laser-focused on the problem and are more inclined to listen.

 You are more energetic because everyone’s listening to the same music.
 Everyone’s hearing the same vibes and riding the same wave.
-With that in mind, more creativity, more R&D work, and more innovation happens during those types of meetings.
+With that in mind, more creativity, R&D work, and innovation happen during those types of meetings.
 This is particularly true when you schedule them at the right times so that they don’t interfere with other forms of work.

 Most startups have meetings on Saturdays or early in the mornings.
-It is usually the founding team and of the initial members that are not really nine-to-five workers because they wanna be fully focused and dedicated on product planning, innovation, or R&D such as better research coming up with new and creative strategies.
+It is usually the founding team and of the initial members that are not nine-to-five workers because they want to be fully focused and dedicated on product planning, innovation, or R&D such as better research coming up with new and creative strategies.